naveen-pulivarti/Redbus-Project/README.md

 4. **Interactive Application:** Develops a dynamic web application that allows users to filter and view bus route information based on different criteria.
 5. **Streamlit App:** The application is named **EASYBUS - Data Scraping and Filtering Application**, designed to offer an intuitive and interactive user experience.

-## Overview

-This project focuses on extracting real-time bus route data using Selenium, followed by data processing with pandas and storage in a MySQL database.
-A dynamic Streamlit web application is then developed to allow users to filter and view bus route information based on various criteria, providing an interactive and user-friendly experience.
-- The streamlit application is called:
-- EASYBUS - Data Scraping and Filtering Application

-## Features
-- **Data Scraping:** Automatically extracts bus route details, including pricing, availability, and ratings.
-- **Data Cleaning:** Processes and cleans the scraped data to ensure accuracy and usability.
-- **Data Storage:** Stores cleaned data in a MySQL database.
-- **Interactive Web Application:** Provides a web-based interface for users to filter and view bus data.

 ## How It Works
 1. **Data Extraction:**